 Users were able to write with their thoughts and scientists were able to read in real time the questions that three subjects read in mind from a questionnaire, and they also listened to the answers they thought.

-One of the questions was: "From 0 to 10, how anxious are you?".
-The system has already collected questions and answers from 0 to 10 in a much, much higher percentage than the case.
+One of the questions was: “From 0 to 10, how anxious are you?”
+The system has already collected questions and answers from 0 to 10 at a rate much, much higher than chance.

-Another question concerned their favorite musical instrument: volunteers could choose between "piano" and "violin".
-The test was carried out on volunteers who were having brain surgery for epilepsy and agreed to take advantage of it to test the technology.
+Another question was about their favorite musical instrument: volunteers could choose between “piano” and “violin”.
+The test was carried out on volunteers who were undergoing brain surgery for epilepsy and agreed to take advantage of this to test the technology.

-Facebook claims to fully fund the University of California San Francisco project, and its primary goal is to use the device to communicate with people who have lost the use of speech.
+Facebook declares that it is fully funding the University of California San Francisco project, and that its primary objective is to use the device to communicate with people who have lost the use of speech.

 Possible applications

-The final steps of technology?
+The final steps of the technology?
 Not imaginable.
-Sticking to "harmless" applications, I am thinking of devices such as headphones that can control music with our thoughts, or mechanisms of interaction in virtual reality environments.
+Sticking to "harmless" applications, I am thinking of devices such as headphones capable of controlling music with our thoughts, or interaction mechanisms in virtual reality environments.

-“Being able to code even a few commands like 'home', 'select' or 'delete' would completely revolutionize the VR experiences.
-Not to mention those of augmented reality, "they write on the official Facebook blog.
+“Being able to codify even a few commands such as 'home', 'select' or 'delete' would allow us to completely revolutionize VR experiences.
+Not to mention the augmented reality ones,” they write on the official Facebook blog.

 In any case, the research stage must be quite advanced, given that in Menlo Park they say they are ready to show a working and wearable prototype by this December.